A Language-Agnostic Hierarchical LoRA-MoE Architecture for CTC-based Multilingual ASR: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{arge}-scale multilingual speech recognition (mASR) models, such as Whisper \cite{Whisper} and SeamlessM4T \cite{SeamlessM4T}, have recently demonstrated remarkable recognition performance by leveraging massive multilingual training data.
-Despite these advances, the large computational complexity and inference latency of such models severely limit their deployment in practical scenarios, especially on resource-constrained edge devices such as hearing aids and mobile platforms.
-This has motivated increasing interest in lightweight mASR systems that can balance recognition performance with efficiency and real-time requirements.
+\IEEEPARstart{L}{arge}-scale multilingual speech recognition (mASR) models, such as Whisper \cite{Whisper} and SeamlessM4T \cite{SeamlessM4T}, have achieved remarkable recognition performance by leveraging massive multilingual training data.
+However, the high computational cost and inference latency severely limit their practical deployment, especially on resource-constrained edge devices such as hearing aids and mobile platforms.
+This motivates interest in lightweight mASR systems that can balance recognition performance with efficiency and real-time requirements.

-Most state-of-the-art mASR systems that achieve strong performance in both academia and industry are built upon attention-based encoder--decoder (AED) architectures, with Whisper and its variants representing a dominant research direction \cite{OWSM}.
+Most state-of-the-art mASR systems are built upon attention-based encoder--decoder (AED) architectures, with Whisper and its variants representing a dominant research direction \cite{OWSM}.
 These systems typically adopt byte-level byte-pair encoding (BBPE) \cite{BBPE} to unify token representations across languages and rely on large-scale multilingual data and extensive training resources.
-However, despite their impressive in-domain results, such models often suffer significant performance degradation when facing domain mismatch, including variations in speaking style, acoustic conditions, or accents that differ from the training data \cite{SHNU,Frisian,EdAcc}.
-For example, Whisper reports a word error rate (WER) of 2.7\% on the LibriSpeech test-clean set \cite{LibriSpeech}, while the WER increases to 19.7\% on the EdAcc accented English corpus \cite{EdAcc}.
-Similar degradation has also been observed in the MLC-SLM 2025 Challenge \cite{SHNU}, where Whisper-large-v3 exhibits WER exceeding 20\% for some languages under conversational speech conditions.
+However, despite their impressive in-domain results, such models often suffer significant performance degradation under domain mismatch, including variations in speaking style, acoustic conditions, or accents that differ from the training data \cite{SHNU,Frisian,EdAcc,LibriSpeech}.